Miosp/sofixit_task/README.md

 ### What could be done in the future:
 - Improve parallel generation, since current implementation uses fully automatic solution, which is simple but is not squeezing the most out of the hardware (which can be seen in the reports from task 3)
 - Improve error codes and messages, since currently they are not very descriptive
+- Add simulation of a delay of getting the data from a database or an API, to simulate a real world scenario

 ## Task 2, the CSV converter
 In this task each next subpoint is a superset of the previous one, so if the last one was working well, all previous ones can use the same code to reduce the code complexity.